 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 Matthew 6:6 (emphasis mine)

-Today, I continued to spend some time going over the notes I took from The Prayer Room (John Paul Jackson), as well as, notes and Scripture from my own study in the Word.
-What grabbed my attention was Matthew 6:6.
-Especially where Jesus says to “go into your room, close the door and pray…” It made me think of the story of the widow’s oil.
+Today, I was spending some time going over notes I took from The Prayer Room (John Paul Jackson), as well as, notes and Scripture from my own study in the Word.
+Matthew 6:6 grabbed my attention, especially where Jesus says to “go into your room, close the door and pray…” It made me think of the story of the widow’s oil.

 The wife of a man from the company of the prophets cried out to Elisha, “Your servant my husband is dead, and you know that he revered the Lord.
 But now his creditor is coming to take my two boys as his slaves.”

 Elisha replied to her, “How can I help you?
 Tell me, what do you have in your house?”

 “Your servant has nothing there at all,” she said, “except a small jar of olive oil.”

 Elisha said, “Go around and ask all your neighbors for empty jars.
 Don’t ask for just a few.
 Then go inside and shut the door behind you and your sons.
 Pour oil into all the jars, and as each is filled, put it to one side.”